What is a Concussion?

 A medical practitioner should suspect a Concussion if one or more of the following changes are noted:

-When assessing an individual for a concussion or former concussions, rather than asking them if they have had a concussion or mild traumatic brain injury, it is much better to ask them about whether they are experiencing, or have ever experienced, any of the following symptoms:
+When assessing an individual for a concussion or former concussions, ask them about whether they are experiencing, or have ever experienced, any of the following symptoms:

-If in doubt, given the EHC insurance system, for medical practitioners involved in Concussion Treatment in Toronto it is better to document “QUERY CONCUSSION” as a preliminary diagnosis, rather than to document no diagnosis.
+Due to the insurance situation, for concussion treatment in Toronto, if in doubt, it is better to document “QUERY CONCUSSION” as a preliminary diagnosis, rather than to document no diagnosis.